Guest Pager

 The pager is the connection point that tells a client "We've got you."

 Think of the interaction between a restaurant and a guest.
 The pager serves as the (nearly literal) handshake that says they’ve got you.
 You’re important to them, you’re in the system, and as soon as the pager lights up and buzzes, you can give it back in exchange for a table or your food.
-Our research showed that this handshake results in reduced anxiety levels for people while they wait.
+Our research showed that this “handshake” results in reduced anxiety levels for people while they wait.
 The guest gets to unplug and relax.

 Customer Journey Map (above) illustrates the anxiety associated with waiting.

-It was important for the updated pager to reinforce that we’ve-got-you feeling, while modernizing the experience.
+It was important for the updated pager to reinforce that "We’ve-got-you" feeling, while modernizing the experience.
 That means maintaining a simple, comfortable interaction with a look and feel that is relevant today.

 Physically, the new device features rounded corners and a soft-touch bumper so the product feels good in your hand or fits in your pocket.
 This also protects from inadvertent drops.
 Additionally, our team noticed that people tend to fidget while they wait, so the design includes a small divot in the back so you can spin the pager in your hand.

 In the restaurant-guest interaction, the pager’s primary purpose is to facilitate clear communication.
-To that end, the redesigned housing includes a bright LED light ring so you can see it better, along with a stronger vibration motor for better tactile alerts.
+To that end, the redesigned housing includes a bright LED light ring so you can see it better, along with a stronger vibration motor for enhanced tactile alerts.
 In a dimly-lit, noisy environment, it is easier than ever to let someone know it is their turn.

 -